Fun Facts, Observations and Quotes

 character of Mitch with himself in mind, and incorporated baseball into the

 script.
-The producers asked Wiley
+The producers asked Wiley Wiggins if he could play baseball

-Wiggins if he could play baseball convincingly, and Wiley said yes because he
+convincingly, and Wiley said yes because he wanted the part.
+In reality,

-to make the baseball scenes convincing.
+baseball scenes convincing.

 Linklater on Wooderson’s famous